 Now, you’ll want to ask the prospect some demographic questions to identify if they’re a good fit from size, location, industry, and role in the organization’s perspective.
 By asking very direct sales call questions it will assist you in quickly identifying if the prospect fits well enough to keep conversing from a demographic standpoint.

 Sales Call Questions for the First Meeting

-If both parties are in agreement to continue conversing in more detail and schedule a first meeting, there are a separate set of sales questions which should be asked.
-Reason being, at this point, you’ll want to proceed with gathering more details to first determine if the deal is in fact real as well as gather details which you can use in generating a lead and creating real momentum.
+If both parties are in agreement to continue conversing in more detail and schedule a first meeting, there are a separate set of sales questions that should be asked.
+The reason being, at this point, you’ll want to proceed with gathering more details to first determine if the deal is in fact real as well as gather details that you can use in generating a lead and creating real momentum.

 In order to identify if the deal is in fact real, perform harder qualifying than you did in the first conversation.
 The following are some sales call questions to assist with that:

 - Why should the prospect purchase your product?